awasthan/CustomerRecord/README.md

 # CustomerRecord
-This repository contains a Rest API, a Shared Library and a Java project.
+This repository contains a Rest API (CustomerRecordAPI), a Shared Library (CustomerDetail.Lib) and a Java project(CustomerRecord.AppJava).
 The RestAPI references to the Shared Library and Java Project.